Skip to content

 bash

-jai codex # casual by default
+jai # default sandbox is casual by default

 jai -mcasual codex # explicit